 Analysis

-When scanning threads and forums for information, there is inconsistency across the board between the terms and conditions on one hand and how each program deals with deceased estates on the other.
+When scanning threads and forums for information, there is inconsistency across the board between the terms and conditions and how each program deals with deceased estates on the other.
 One of the main takeaways was that many programs on this list are willing to make exceptions to the stated policies.

 If you have a death certificate and documentation that you're the beneficiary, call airline's the customer service line and ask politely if there's a way for the miles to be transferred to your account.
 You may be surprised at the result.